 Lake Waiau is a small lake just below the summit of MaunaKea volcano on the Big Island of Hawaiʻi.
-It also is one of the highest lakes in the United States with an elevation of 13020 ft (3,970 m) and is the only alpine lake in the state of Hawaiʻi, and, after the evaporation of Ka Wai o Pele (green lake) in 2018 and the short-lived lake in Halemaʻumaʻu crater in 2020, the only lake on the Big Island.
+It also is one of the highest lakes in the United States with an elevation of 13020 ft (3,970 m), the only alpine lake in the state of Hawaiʻi, and, after the evaporation of Ka Wai o Pele (green lake) in 2018 and the short-lived lake in Halemaʻumaʻu crater in 2020, the only lake on the Big Island.

 Why is Lake Waiau a Lake?